Fascicular block (hemiblock): Left anterior & left posterior fascicular block

 Left anterior fascicular block (LAFB)

 Left anterior fascicular block is due to anatomical or functional block in the anterior fascicle.
 Depolarization of the left ventricle will depend entirely on the posterior fascicle.
 The initial vector will be directed inferiorly (Figure 1, panel A), yielding a small r-wave in inferior leads (II, III and aVF) and small q-wave in lateral leads (aVL, I and -aVR).
-The second vector, which is considerably stronger, be directed to the left, back and upwards; this results in a deep S-wave in inferior leads and large R-wave in left lateral leads.
+The second vector, which is considerably stronger, is directed to the left, back and upwards; this results in a deep S-wave in inferior leads and large R-wave in left lateral leads.
 Hence, inferior leads show rS complex and lateral leads show qR complex.
 Occasionally the T-wave in lead aVL will be inverted and in some cases lead I will display a monophasic R-wave instead of qR complex.
 The electrical axis will be shifted to the left (left axis deviation), ranging between -45° and -90°.
 The QRS duration will be slightly prolonged (the prolongation ranges between 0.01 to 0.04 seconds).

 ECG criteria for left anterior fascicular block (LAFB)